- Funding opportunities

 Cancer research

 The German-Israeli cooperation programme for cancer research started in 1976.
 It is operated by the DKFZ and funded by the BMBF.
 So far, about 200 tandem projects have been funded.
 With the (now up to 10) summer and winter schools, the promotion of young scientists is also carried out in this context.
 In the course of the COVID-19 pandemic, DKFZ and the Weizmann Institute (WIS) carried out joint research activities.
-More information
+More about the cooperation in cancer research.

 Water technology

 BMBF and MOST have collaborated in this area since 1974; since 1997 also in a multilateral framework with the participation of research institutions from Germany, Israel, Jordan and the Autonomous Palestinian Territories.
 The latest status conference of the German-Israeli water technology programme took place in Ashdod, israel, from 25-27 October 2022.
 You can download the conference proceedings here.
-The most recent joint call for German-Israeli research projects in water technology was open until 3 November 2022.
+The current call was launched at the turn of the year 2023 / 2024.
+It will be open until 13 March 2024.
 Germany and Israel are also jointly involved in the multilateral programme 'Middle East Water Research Cooperation Programme (MEWAC)'.

 Marine sciences